-The Albert Szent-Györgyi Prize for Progress in Cancer Research is named in honor of Doctor Albert Szent-Györgyi, Nobel Prize Winner and co-founder of NFCR (1893-1986).
+The Szent-Györgyi Prize for Progress in Cancer Research was established in honor of NFCR’s co-founder, Albert Szent-Györgyi, M.D., Ph.D., who received the 1937 Nobel Prize for his study of vitamin C and cell respiration.
 The prize is a symbol of NFCR’s enduring commitment to uphold Dr. Szent-Györgyi’s vision of curing cancer through innovation and collaboration.

 Cancer is a disease that can be cured…

 – Albert Szent-Györgyi, M.D., Ph.D.

 1937 Nobel Laureate

 2017 Award Recipient